 More information is in this Cloudflare article.

 Jetpack Backup and Cloudflare

-When adding server credentials to Jetpack while using Jetpack Backup, you will need to use your server’s IP address for your hostname when adding credentials.
+If your site uses Cloudflare and Jetpack Backup, you will need to use your server’s IP address for your hostname when adding the server’s credentials.
 You can get this from your hosting provider.